 Now that we’re well and firmly into September, I know I’m supposed to be turn the page on summer and start thinking about fall things like apples and cinnamon and pumpkins and caramel.

-I guess I must be in a contrary mood, though, because I couldn’t resist getting one last hit of summery flavours before I move on.
+I guess I must be in a contrary mood, though, because I couldn’t resist getting one last hit of summer flavours before I close this chapter for one more year.

 As we speak, I’m spending my Labour Day long weekend in Rhode Island, filling up on as much of summer as I can.

-I’m talking big slices of watermelon, tacos by the sea shore, farmers’ markets and artisan fairs, and yes… even a beach day.
+I’m thinking of it as a farewell tour for summer’s greatest hits.
+Big slices of watermelon, frosty cups of frozen lemonade, tacos by the sea shore, farmers’ markets and artisan fairs, and yes… even a beach day.

-Not quite cookies and not quite cakes, these buttery seashell-shaped treats are usually flavoured with nothing more than a wisp of vanilla or lemon.
+Not quite cookies and not quite cakes, madeleines are a buttery seashell-shaped treat that’s usually flavoured with nothing more than a wisp of vanilla or lemon.

 These are best savoured in the late summer sunshine, with a big tall glass of iced tea (or a pot of hot tea, if that’s more your thing… I won’t judge).